whackashoe/evolve_l/README.md

 Somewhat interesting as this approach is able to evolve rewrite systems that are more than a handful of iterations deep relatively quickly.

+Our goal is to generate a series of rules that over N iterations will transform INPUT to TARGET

+The scoring function for this is leichtenshtein distance.